trzewiczek/js-tutorial/README.md

 characters[0]
 ```

 This way we don't have to create additional names for the objects and when we want to add yet another one to the books characters collection we just put it on the list.
 You could ask, so how will we know what is the position on the list of the character we're looking for?
-We'll manage to find it—whey all have `name`s and `address`es, don't they?
+We'll manage—they all have `name`s and `address`es, don't they?

+### Array in the Object
+** * * * **